AQHA World Show History

 Nutrena Level 1 western pleasure, western riding, trail, hunter under saddle and ranch riding stakes classes for Level 1-eligible horses

-Today, the Farnam AQHA World Championship Show, the industry’s premier event, is the world’s largest and richest championship horse show with more than $2.3 million in prize money and awards.
+New for 2023, Nutrena will be the new title sponsor for the Nutrena AQHA World Championship Show.
+The Nutrena AQHA World Championship Show, the industry’s premier event, is the world’s largest and richest championship horse show with more than $2.3 million in prize money and awards.
 The event honors 99 world championships, 44 Adequan® Select World championships, 85 Adequan® Level 2 championships, 22 AQHA Ranching Heritage Challenge Finals championships and 40 Nutrena Level 1 championships.